Lightbridge-KS/RadRAMA-CLI-App/README.md

-# Introduce Myself in RadRAMA
+# RadRAMA CLI App for Orientation Event

-> Introduce my skill using `R`'s CLI for orientation activity at Radio RAMA
+> I created this `R`'s CLI App for introduce my skill set in radiology resident orientation at Radio RAMA

 Steps to reproduce this project